This post is written by Alex Thomas (HIST ’16), Student Assistant in Special Collections and Archives.

 But the panorama I worked on is anonymous.
 The pictures located in Box 1 Folder 35 of the San Luis Obispo County Regional Photograph Collection (manuscript collection 168), are labeled only “Panoramic View from Terrace Hill, 1907.”
+(Through consulting with experts in San Luis Obispo history, we determined that the photograph was actually taken in 1906.)
 Aston signed his work with “Aston Photo” on the bottom corner for the vast majority of his work (you can see examples from his series of Cal Poly photographs).
 But no such signature appears anywhere on this image.

 Piecing together a view of the past

-These prints remained in pieces for 107 years.
+These prints remained in pieces for over a hundred years.
 They were scanned into digital form in 2010 and uploaded to Special Collections’ Flickr page, but never rejoined until I got to piece them together in April.
 I used Photoshop to re-align the five images and correct for the lens distortion.